 Roller Derby in Canada: Exploring the Sport’s Rich History and Culture

 Roller derby is a high-energy, contact sport played on quad skates.
-It involves two teams of five players each, who race around a track, trying to outscore each other.
-Roller derby has a long history, having been developed in the United States in the 1930s, but it has recently experienced a resurgence in popularity in Canada and around the world.
-In this article, we explore the history of roller derby, its growth in Canada and Hamilton, notable leagues and players, as well as the culture, strategy, style, and art surrounding this unique sport.
+It involves two teams of five players racing around a track, trying to outscore each other.
+Developed in the United States in the 1930s, roller derby has a long history.
+It has recently experienced a resurgence in popularity in Canada and worldwide, which has also led to an intersection with online gambling.

 The History of Roller Derby